SkwalExe/MessageBox.js/README.md

 ## the `.askForFile()` method 📝

-This method allows you to ask the user to select a file, see the section below.
+The `askForFile(multiple, acceptedTypes)` method allows you to ask the user to select a file, see the section below.

+The `multiple` option is an optional parameter which  is a boolean that defines if the user can select multiple files.

+The `acceptedTypes` option is an optional parameter which is a string that defines the MIME types of files that the user can select.
+You can put multiple types separated by a comma and use wildcards.

+Example
+- `image/gif, video/*`
+- `image/*, video/*`

 # File selection 📂